Skip to content

 "events": ["run.held", "alert.fired"]}'

 Pass an empty events list (or omit it) to receive every event type.
 The response returns the endpoint, including its signing secret.
-Store the secret; it is how you verify deliveries.
+Store the secret now: it is how you verify deliveries, and this is the only time it is returned.
+GET /api/v1/webhooks and the settings page never show it again, because a credential that is re-served on every read is a credential anyone who borrows a session or a key walks away with.

 Ingest-only keys cannot manage webhooks (they get 403), the same deny-by-default scope rule as the rest of the API.